farhanalam100/Dev-Links/README.md

  Submitted To
 Horizons Hack Club — building projects to compete in the IRL hackathon in Manhattan!
+Used Antigravity for smoothening but learnt each step
 ## 📄 License

 MIT — free to use and modify!